 V. A 15*% Earnings Tax on Businesses & Corporations

 This tax applies to all “non-pass-through” entities.
-It is assessed on the firm’s net profit, defined as the gross income, minus qualified interest and dividends received, minus other taxes and all legitimate overhead and other necessary costs of producing income.
+It is assessed on the firm’s net profit, defined as the gross income, minus other taxes and all legitimate overhead and other necessary costs of producing income.
 Research and development costs and other capital investments can be expensed, and losses can be carried forward.
-The same rate applies to foreign income of U.S. companies, with adjustments as provided under existing tax treaties to avoid double taxation.
+The same 15% rate applies to foreign income of U.S. companies, with adjustments as provided under existing tax treaties to avoid double taxation.

-This replaces the current 35% corporate tax, which is far above the norm for other countries and which causes many corporations to leave the U.S., or to move income overseas and hold it there to avoid U.S. taxes.
-The 35% rate is also so high that it creates a major incentive for businesses to lobby Congress to create loopholes, corrupting the political process, and greatly increasing the complexity of the tax code.
-Most companies pay substantially less than 35% as a result, which makes the high nominal tax rate pointless.
+This replaces the recently-adopted nominal 21% corporate tax and the previous 35% rate, which was far above the norm for other countries and which caused some corporations to leave the U.S., or to move income overseas and hold it there to avoid U.S. taxes.
+The 35% rate was also so high that it created a major incentive for businesses to lobby Congress to create loopholes, corrupting the political process, and greatly increasing the complexity of the tax code.
+Most companies paid substantially less than 35% as a result, which made the high nominal tax rate pointless.

-Payments that will not be deductible from income are:
+Payments that will not be deductible from taxable income include:

 - All payments made to manipulate the value of a company’s stock, including stock repurchases, futures contracts, purchase or redemption of derivatives, etc.

-- Transfers of stock, options, or other financial instruments that are illiquid or have an inexact or indeterminate present value
+- Transfers of restricted stock, stock options, or other financial instruments that are illiquid or have an inexact or indeterminate present value

 - Bribes and other illegal payments